zabrewer/FN70489-Scanner/README.md

 ## Requirements

-Meraki ActionBatcher requires Python 3.5 or greater and the modules referenced in the requirements.txt file in this repository.
+FN70489 scanner requires Python 3.5 or greater and the modules referenced in the requirements.txt file in this repository.

 ## Installing to a Python Virtual Environment